DJJugglesJ/AI-Installer/docs/quickstart_models.md

 # Model and LoRA Quickstart

 This guide highlights the fastest way to install the default Stable Diffusion 1.5 preset, know where assets are stored, and pair LoRAs with the supported frontends.
+The refreshed installer now asks before installing packages, provides inline GPU guidance (NVIDIA/AMD/Intel/CPU), and retries or resumes downloads with mirror fallbacks so you can complete installs without babysitting every step.

 ## Install Stable Diffusion 1.5
 - From the repository root, run the installer and jump directly to model setup: